armory/docs/content/en/armory-enterprise/release-notes/rn-armory-agent/agent-plugin/agent-plug-v-0-8-57.md

 ### Changes

+* Multiple Agent replicas are now supported for HA.
 * Improved agent reconnection time to start caching sooner the cluster infrastructure.
 * Accounts are now deleted after 10 minutes of not having any agent available to handle them.
 Previously, accounts were deleted within seconds after the communication between clouddrivers was failing.
 * The response of clouddriver endpoint "/armory/agents" only includes live, valid assignments.
 Previously, it also included old assignments no longer valid, by using the field "clouddriverAlive" to differentiate between them.